 Untreated active cases of TB can infect 10-15 people per year (WHO).
 The emergence of new strains of drug-resistant M. tuberculosis has become a major concern especially in countries of South East Asia and within prison populations.
 The development of resistance has resulted mainly from poor patient-compliance, inappropriate dosing or prescribing of medication, inadequately formulated medications, and/or supply of medication.
 Multidrug-resistant tuberculosis (MDR-TB) refers to M. tuberculosis strains that are resistant to at least two of the first-line drugs, INH and Rifampicin.
 More recently, extensively drug resistant tuberculosis (XDR-TB) strains have arisen.
 These bacteria are also resistant to three or more of the second-line treatment drugs.
 XDR-TB is found most frequently in the countries of the former Soviet Union and Asia.

-There are approximately 9 million new cases of TB and 2 million deaths (1.3 million in 2008) caused by TB infection each year.
+In 2016, there were an estimated 1.3 million tuberculosis deaths among HIV-negative people (down from 1.7 million in 2000) and an additional 374 000 deaths among HIV-positive people.
 Tuberculosis is especially prevalent in sub-Saharan Africa and in Southeast Asia (30% and 34% of global total respectively) and incidence of the disease is higher in Eastern Europe than in Western Europe.

 Approximately 70-80% of people who are given the Bacillus Calmette-Guérin (BCG) vaccine are thought to be protected against TB.
 However, BCG vaccination is no longer routinely given as part of the childhood immunisation schedule.
 Vaccinations may be recommended for people with an increased risk of developing TB infection such as health workers, people arriving from countries with high levels of TB, and people who have been in close contact with an infectious case.